Tender for Eastern Creek Speedway imminent

 A tender will be “launched soon” for a replacement operator for Eastern Creek Speedway after the abrupt cancellation of its upcoming season, according to Speedway Australia.

-In a major blow to the sport, it came to light just over a week ago that the whole of the 2023-24 season at the new Sydney speedway had cancelled.
+In a major blow to the sport, it came to light just over a week ago that the whole of the 2023-24 season at the new Sydney speedway had been cancelled.

-Indications are that the original operators had decided that continuing to run Eastern Creek Speedway was unviable due to the risk of washouts events, caused by drainage problems and/or poor design.
+Indications are that the original operators had decided that continuing to run Eastern Creek Speedway was unviable due to the risk of washout events, caused by drainage problems and/or poor design.

 That much is consistent with a statement today from Speedway Australia which proclaimed its confidence that “racing will return to Sydney’s Eastern Creek Speedway in the near future.”